vsespb/mt-aws-glacier/README.md

 3. `segment-size` (with `restore-completed` command) - size of download segment, in MiB  (default: none)

-	If `segment-size` specified, and file size in megabytes is larger than `segment-size`, download performed in multiple segments (each of size `segment-size` MiB, except last, which can be smaller).
+	If `segment-size` specified (greater than zero), and file size in megabytes is larger than `segment-size`, download performed in multiple segments.

+	If omited or zero, multi-segment download is disabled (i.e this is default)

+	`segment-size` should be power of two.

 4. `max-number-of-files` (with `sync` or `restore` commands) - limit number of files to sync/restore.
 Program will finish when reach this limit.